f3d-app/f3d/doc/dev/TESTING.md

 - `TestName` should be the name of the test case.

 While recording the interaction, care should be taken to perform the minimum number of events to simulate the interaction.
 For example, if you want to simulate the number `5` being pressed, there should be no mouse events or other keypress events during the recording of the interaction.
 The interaction file is saved when `f3d` is exited.

+Another interaction to avoid the one that quit F3D as it will have unexpected behavior when being replayed.
+Instead, quit the F3D application by using your window manager or Ctrl+C in the terminal.

 You can verify that your interaction file is correct by playing back the interaction